datamin-io/public-documentation/api/api-endpoints.md

 # API Reference

-As soon as you create your first [OAuth client](oauth-clients.md) and save its client secret you can start integrating Datamin with your application via API.
+As soon as you create your first [OAuth client](oauth-clients.md) and save its client secret you can start integrating Ylem with your application via API.

 Currently, the following API endpoints are available: